Skip to content

 You do not change nameservers.
 You do not move your DNS.
 You add one A record and you are done.

-What about other services that have this same problem?
+What about other services that have this same problem?#

 The exact same problem and solution apply to any web hosting service that requires you to use a CNAME for your custom domain, which is most modern hosting platforms.
 Wix, Webflow, Notion sites, Carrd, some Squarespace setups, Substack, Beehiiv, and many others have the same naked domain limitation.
 The fix is the same: set up an apex-to-www redirect using Cloudflare or redirect.pizza or a similar service.

-A few things worth knowing
+A few things worth knowing#

 After this is set up, search engines will eventually treat www.example.com as the canonical version of your site.
 That is fine.
 Search engines understand 301 redirects perfectly well.
 Make sure your Google Sites custom domain setting and your Google Search Console verification both use the www version going forward.

 If you have email forwarding set up on your domain (like you@example.com), that is handled by MX records, which are completely separate from this fix.
 Setting up the apex redirect does not break your email.
+(No email at your domain yet?
+Three free forwarding services, compared.)

 If you bought your domain through Google Domains and were migrated to Squarespace as part of that transition, the same logic applies.
 You can still use Cloudflare or redirect.pizza on top of a Squarespace-managed registration without any issue.

-If you got here from a search result
+If you got here from a search result#

 The reason this post exists is that there are dozens of unanswered Reddit threads from people who are stuck on this exact problem and don't know the terminology to find a solution.
 If this saved you an evening, share it with the next person who asks the question.
+And if you are building the whole site from scratch on a budget, this fix is one step of our complete twenty dollar website setup.

 Want the next post in your inbox?